visitbytrain.info

 www.nationaltrust.org.uk/saltram

 Bus 21/21A from Royal Parade (½ mile from Rail Station) to Great Woodford Drive, the second stop after McDonald's, then 1 mile walk via Cot Hill and Merafield Road.
-About 15 minutes journey, M-S every 10 minutes, Sun every 15 minutes.
+About 15 minutes journey, Daily every 10-15 minutes.
 Plymouth PlusBus tickets are valid for this journey.
 Operated by Plymouth Citybus.

 Saltram map